 - Unsecured personal loans: Most personal loans are unsecured, meaning you don’t have to put down any collateral to qualify.
 With an unsecured personal loan, you’ll receive a lump sum of cash, then repay your loan with fixed monthly payments over a fixed repayment timeline.

 - Secured personal loans: Secured personal loans require you to put down collateral to qualify.
 In lieu of putting down cash as collateral, you may be able to use other assets, such as a home, a boat or a car.
+The lender may be able to seize those assets if you fall behind on payments.

 - Credit-builder loans: Credit-builder loans don’t actually extend you a line of credit.
-These loans are deposited into savings account that the lender controls, and you make payments on your balance for the duration of the loan.
+These loans are deposited into a savings account that the lender controls, and you make payments on your balance for the duration of the loan.
 During this time, lenders report your payments to the credit bureaus in order to help you build a history of responsible credit use.
 At the end of the loan, you receive your payment in full, minus loan fees.

 One big benefit of personal loans is the fact that you can use your loan proceeds however you want.
 This makes personal loans incredibly diverse and flexible.
 Here are some of the most common applications.